 This is on the expensive side for a nappy stacker but it hasn’t dropped a thread in 5 years of everyday use and is still as pretty as the day we bought it.

-This is a savior if you are staying with people and don’t want to inflict (lack of) sleep paranoia on your hosts, as it has suckers that stick to anything and the curtain blacks out the light very sufficiently.
+This is a saviour if you are staying with people and don’t want to inflict (lack of) sleep paranoia on your hosts, as it has suckers that stick to anything and the curtain blacks out the light very sufficiently.

-Some items you have to buy new (like the above obviously), but some are just as good second hand.
-The Buying/Selling/Giving groups on Facebook in each postcode are a simple way to buy locally and a good way to save some £££ (to put towards a much needed date night!)
-My house no longer looks like I am a pantone colour tester for plastics but some of the contraptions will be missed (for a short time at least).
+Some items you have to buy new (like the above obviously), but some are just as good second-hand.
+The Buying/Selling/Giving groups on Facebook in each postcode are a simple way to buy locally and a good way to save some £££ (to put towards a much-needed date night!).
+My house no longer looks like I am a Pantone colour tester for plastics but some of the contraptions will be missed (for a short time at least).